-Most cases of sinusitis are “acute,” which means they’re infrequent and don’t last long (less than 8 weeks).
-If yours lasts longer than 8 weeks, or they keep happening, your condition is ongoing, or “chronic.”
+Most cases of sinusitis are “acute,” which means they come on suddenly and don’t last long (less than 8 weeks).
+If yours lasts longer than 12 weeks, or they keep happening, your condition is ongoing, or “chronic.”
 Chronic sinusitis needs to be diagnosed by a doctor, and it may require more treatment than acute sinusitis.

 When to Call Your Doctor

 If you’ve been sick for 10 days or more with no improvement, or you got slightly better and then got sicker, it’s probably a bacterial infection.
 Again, you’ll need to see your doctor to find out.